by Julie Cadwallader Staub

 after you and I labored long and hard,

-after we created so much together that is still so good–
+after we created so much together that is still so good–how can it be that you didn’t live long enough

 to come round to this side